Old Believers: Formation of Old Belief

 During the same year, the hardliner Vikulich, who approved of self-immolation, was replaced by the 28-year-old and pragmatic Andrei Denisov.
-Supported by his brother Semen, Denisov proved both an administrator and a prolific home de lettres, producing some 120 works by himself only.
+Supported by his brother Semen, Denisov proved both an administrator and a prolific homme de lettres, producing some 120 works by himself only.
 The Denisov brothers wrote spiritual guides, community rules, ethical works, polemics against the reformed church, and also the hagiographical history of their movement.
 Semen, in his widely received "Russian Vineyard" (Vingorad rossi'ski), compiled a narrative that presented the various opponents of Nikon as determined martyrs who opposed the reform from the very beginning.
 He ignored many of the early leaders who recanted in the 1667 synod, while embellishing the details concerning others, like Loggin of Murom, who were reputed to have died for the cause although no historical evidence support these claims.
 The Denisovs organized their haphazard community into a nucleus of a fully functioning counter-society, complete with institutions, historical consciousness and religious norms, standing against the larger Russian society.

 A substantial urban community of the priestless, headed by Feodosii Vasil'ev, operated in Novgorod.
 Feodosii was at first aligned with the leadership of Vyg, but a dispute soon emerged.
 The decisions of the 1694 council mandated that married couples who joined the movement must divorce, but Vasil'ev believed this to be too strict.
 He advised that the "already-married" (starozheny) couples should remain wed, although he still espoused celibacy, and expected them to "live as brothers and sisters".
 In 1703 he left the retreat, and his community became an independent accord, the Theodosians; the followers of Vyg became the Pomorian accord.

 The monastic dissenter communities, both priestly and priestless, were elitist and relatively small, consisting mostly of deeply religious and educated members.
 They became a mass movement only during the later reign of Peter.
 The Great Northern War and the ruler's other projects burdened the people with unprecedented high taxes and conscription levies.
 His European manners were strange and alienated many, more so when he crudely forced them upon the populace, ordering men to shave their beards and wear "German" clothes.
 Even among the clerics of the state church, he was widely believed to be the Antichrist.
 Many thousands of serfs and commoners escaping conscription and taxation fled to the edges of the empire.
 They often made contact with the dissenters, whose retreats where the most suitable for taking shelter.